 [Table 1 approximately here]

 The first confirmed case of the pandemic of COVID-19 in South Korea announced on January 20, 2020.
 South Korea introduced what was considered one of the most extensive and best-organized epidemic control programs in the world as a result up to April 30; the country has only 10,765 confirmed cases with 247 deaths.
 The first case of COVID-19 in Singapore confirmed on January 23.
 Like South Korea, Singapore also took strict measures to spread the COVID-19; thus, up to April 30, they have only 15,641 confirmed cases along with 14 deaths.
-On the other hand, Bangladesh and India are the developing countries where almost half of the population live below the poverty line.
+On the other hand, Bangladesh and India are the developing countries where almost half of the population lives below the poverty line.
 The first case was reported on March 7 in Bangladesh and January 30 in India.
 Up to April 30 both the countries have 7,103 and 33,050 confirmed cases.
-Experts criticised that not enough tests conducted in Bangladesh that has a population of over 160 million.
+Experts criticized the low number of tests conducted in Bangladesh that has a population of over 160 million.
 Newspaper reports and social media continued to report about additional deaths of patients with COVID-19 symptoms.

-On the other hand, experts suggested the number of infections could be much higher as India's testing rates are among the lowest in the world in comparison to the second-most populous country in the world with 1.35 billion population.
-Further, Iran reported its first confirmed cases of COVID-19 infections on February 19, 2020.
+On the other hand, experts suggested the number of infections could be much higher as India's testing rates are among the lowest in the world in comparison to the second-most populous country in the world with 1.35 billion people.
+Furthermore, Iran reported its first confirmed cases of COVID-19 infections on February 19, 2020.
 The number of confirmed cases is 93,657 up to April 30, with 5,957 deaths.
 Because of the government's accusation of cover-ups, censorship, and mismanagement, some external estimates of COVID-19 death numbers are much higher than those from government sources.

 [Table 2 approximately here]